 The student learns to distinguish between the auxiliary have and have as a main verb.
 Then, they practice using and identifying these two types of have.

-Finally, the student completes the wrap-up part by discussing the Halloween tradition and revising grammar.
+Finally, the student completes the wrap-up part by discussing the Halloween tradition and reviewing the grammar point of the lesson.